gowww/router/README.md

   - Generic: no magic methods, bring your own handlers
   - Path parameters, regular expressions and wildcards
   - Smart prioritized routes
-  - Zero memory allocation during serving (unless for parameters)
+  - Zero memory allocations during serving (but for parameters)
   - Respecting the principle of least surprise
   - Tested and used in production